Skip to main

 Emerald Bay State Park

-Emerald Bay State Park is a popular location for tourists to get some fantastic views of the bay’s jewel-toned waters.
-Emerald Bay is home to Fannette Island (Lake Tahoe’s only island).
+Emerald Bay State Park is widely considered the prettiest spot on Lake Tahoe, known for its jewel-toned water and iconic Fannette Island view making this a popular location for tourists.
 Located in South Lake Tahoe, just a short distance from DL Bliss State Park, Emerald Bay State Park offers water sports, hiking, biking, and some of the best views.
 Tip: Get there early.
 Parking around Emerald Bay is limited and fills up fast!

 /